Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: Experiments and Results

 \subsection{Context-Rich Generation (CRG)}

-All of our Context-Rich generations include theme and regions based on US (age + gender + stance + theme + region).
+All of our context-rich generations include themes and regions based on the U.S. (age + gender + stance + theme + region).
 In our experiments, we design simple descriptor-based prompts for CRG analysis.
-Table \ref{tab:des_crg} in App. \ref{app:prompt} shows the full list of descriptors containing the \textit{six} axes (gender, age, stance, U.S. region, Theme$_{pro-energy}$, Theme$_{clean-energy}$) and corresponding specific descriptors (e.g., male, young adult (18-24), pro-energy, Northeast, Patriotism, Environmental), which we iterate through to query model generations.
+Table \ref{tab:des_crg} shows the full list of descriptors containing the \textit{six} axes (gender, age, stance, U.S. region, Theme$_{pro-energy}$, Theme$_{clean-energy}$) and corresponding specific descriptors (e.g., male, young adult (18-24), pro-energy, Northeast, Patriotism, Environmental), which we iterate through to query model generations.
 We then formulate the prompt by filling descriptors of each axis in a prompt template (Fig. \ref{fig:crg_pt} in App. \ref{app:prompt}).
 Using these descriptors, we generate a total of $1320$ ($440$ messages per model) messages for CRG.
 Fig. \ref{fig:prompt_ex_crg} in App. \ref{app:prompt} shows the prompt examples for CRG.